 Check around popular social networking sites.
 Many people use sites like LinkedIn, Facebook and MySpace to connect with old friends and lost family members.
 Simply searching for someone's name could lead to a connection (and a possible address).

 Use a search engine.
-This is a last resort, as simply typing a name into a search engine can yield imprecise, outdated or falsified information.
+This is an inexact method, since simply typing a name into a search engine can often yield imprecise, outdated or falsified information.
 However, if you have had no success with the other methods, it is worth a try.